AlexGustafsson/cupdate/README.md

 Supported data sources:

 - Docker Hub, Docker Scout
-- GitHub, GitHub Container Registry
+- GitHub, GitHub Container Registry, GitHub Advisory Database
 - GitLab
 - Quay
 - OpenSSF Scorecard reports
+- OSV

 ## Getting started

 Cupdate can be deployed using Kubernetes or Docker.
-It's designed to run well with minimal required configuration.
+It's designed to run well with zero or very little configuration.
 Refer to the platform-specific documentation for more information on how to get started with Cupdate:

 - Running Cupdate using Kubernetes: